Event ID

 Evently anticipates that future event IDs will need different data structures, so versioning is built into the ID.

-To apply the version to Ledger ID: ledgerId & 0xfffffffc
+To apply the version to Ledger ID: ledgerId & 0xfffffffc where & is a bitwise AND operation.

 The reader can examine the end of the Ledger ID to determine its version.

-Event Checksum
+Ledger ID / Event Checksum

-Permalink to “Event Checksum”
+Permalink to “Ledger ID / Event Checksum”

-1. Entity name
+1. Event name

-4. Sorted1 meta object as a compact2 JSON string
+3. Sorted1 meta object as a compact2 JSON string

-5. Sorted1 data value, if an object, as a compact2 JSON string
+4. Sorted1 data value, if an object, as a compact2 JSON string

 Skip the following steps for Ledger ID calculation

-1. Ledger ID as lower-case, base-16 hex string
+1. Ledger ID as lower-case, 8 byte hex string, left-padded with 0.

-1 A “sorted” object has its keys sorted in case-sensitive, ascending order.
+1 A “sorted” object has its keys sorted in case-sensitive, UCS Basic collated, ascending order.
 An object’s properties, if they are themselves objects, are sorted in the same way.
 This guarantees the objects are serialized to JSON consistently from the JSON parser’s results, which may be an unordered map.
 Array values are never sorted, but the object entries in an array are sorted in this manner.

 2 A “compact” JSON string is represented as a single line with no whitespace between the braces, brackets, commas or other separators.